We are so glad you found us. Welcome!

 Why is it important to take out the entire capsule?

-Articles on Flat Closure and Decision Making
+Articles about Flat Closure

 Mastectomy flap design: the ‘waisted teardrop’ and a method to reduce the lateral fold.
 (Thomas et. al., 2012)